wlittler/HTMLIntroductory/README.md

 ![HTML](images/html5.png "HTML")
 ![CSS](images/css3.png "CSS")

-Hello and welcome to this course about HTML5 and CSS.
-This course is meant for people who have zero to little knowledge about HTML or CSS and want to learn how to build webpages.
+Hello and welcome to the introduction to HTML5 and CSS.
+This course is meant for people who have little to no knowledge about HTML or CSS and want to learn how to build webpages.

-In this course we are going to learn about GitHub, the benefits it offers, and how to use it.
-In this platform we will have all our projects in sync.
-We will cover HTML from the ground up, from what is a tag or an element and how to use the new HTML5 semantic elements, what HTML is meant for.
-Then we will move to CSS and what CSS allows us to do to the HTML in terms of presentation and layout.
-Finally we are going to learn how to implement one of the most used frameworks; Bootstrap.
+In this course we are going to use GitHub covering the benefits it offers.
+We will cover HTML from the ground up, from what is a tag or an element, how to use the new HTML5 semantic elements, and what HTML is meant for.
+Then we will move to CSS.
+We will learn what CSS allows us to do to the HTML in terms of presentation and layout.
+Finally we are going to learn how to implement Bootstrap, one of the most used frameworks.
 We will use this framework to do our final project - a responsive webpage.

 # Lesson Plan